 I recently explained the idea of Agile Leadership: the cycle of Focus – Enable – Align – Empower.
-It’s time to introduce some tools for this.
-Our tool of choice is OKRs.
+It’s time to introduce some tools for this purpose.
+Our tool of choice are OKRs.
 OKRs – short for Objectives and Key Results – is a goal-setting methodology for organizations that fits agile practices perfectly and provides effective focus.

 We believe this will help us clarify a few aspects about focus and alignment that have been plaguing us for some time.
-In particular, it allows me to operationalize the squishy topic of mindset.
-This has been in my stomach since David Snowden dubbed the mindset discussion “the lastest action-avoiding bullsh*t”.
+In particular, it allows me to operationalize the fuzzy topic of mindset.
+This has been in my stomach since David Snowden dubbed the mindset discussion “the lastest action-avoiding bullsh*t.”

 OKRs in five minutes

-OKRs are very simple: an organization sets goals (e.g. for one year) and measurable Key Results.
+OKRs are very simple: an organization sets goals (e.g., for a year) and measurable Key Results.
 Objectives are qualitative and ambitious.
 They ensure that organizations and individuals have the right focus.
-Key Results are concretizations in shorter intervals, e.g. per quarter.
-These Key Results are measurable, that is quantifiable, we can determine by them whether we have achieved the goal.
+Key Results are concretizations at shorter intervals, e.g. per quarter.
+These Key Results are measurable, that is, quantifiable; we can determine through them whether we have achieved the goal.
 Objectives and Key Results belong to the problem space, they are not activities or tasks that belong to the solution space.

-What’s new about it: goals are developed for individuals, teams, and the entire company and then negotiated (as opposed to: passed down/cascaded from the top).
-And they are transparent to the whole company.
+The new thing about it: goals are developed for individuals, teams, and the entire company and then negotiated (as opposed to: passed down/cascaded from top to bottom).
+And they are transparent for the whole company.

 Objectives can be necessary operational goals, but OKRs also encourage ambitious goals that are not certain to be achieved – stretch objectives, so-called “roofshots” for goals that may be achievable.
 Mature organizations also venture into “moonshots” that are very unlikely to be fully achieved, but where the attempt alone has positive effects.